1. What is the Orange County Human Trafficking Task Force (OCHTTF)?

 Step 4: Attend the new volunteer orientation for more information, program expectations and procedures.

 *The task force does not have an ongoing internship program, but will take interns on a needs basis.
 The request for interns are normally vetted out through the volunteer program.

 5. Is the OCHTTF General Meeting open to the public?

-Yes, the OCHTTF General Meetings are open to the public and usually held on the last Wednesday of the month at:
+Yes, the OCHTTF General Meetings are open to the public and usually held on the fourth Wednesday of the month at:

 10:30 AM -11:30 AM

 *Please refer to the current calendar for up-to-date information and any schedule changes*